-Surgery is required in significantly displaced, comminute and in open fractures.
+Surgery is required in significantly displaced, comminute humeral fractures as well as in open fractures.
 This treatment option will depend on the age, general health and the osteoporotic nature of the bone.
 Several approaches are available to repair the humeral shaft fracture including:

 Intramedullary rod or nail involves the use of a metal rod introduced in the canal of the bone shaft that is fixed on the outer bone extremities with screws.
 The rod can be inserted either from the proximal or distal end of the humerus

 Open reduction and internal fixation (ORIF) consists of accessing the humerus with a large skin incision to allow the insertion of a metal plate along the fracture length, which is fixed with multiple screws.

 External fixation with percutaneous screws is a temporary fixation of the humerus fracture with screws inserted through the skin to maintain the anatomical bone alignment while the fracture is healing.
 This procedure is often followed by permanent internal fixation within 14 days after the injury.
 This treatment is used in situations where an immediate internal fixation cannot be performed, eg. multiple injured patients or severe soft tissue damage.
 In rare cases the external fixator remains in place until the fracture has healed completely.

 With either conservative or surgical treatments, complications after the repair of humerus shaft fracture can occur.
 The most frequent complications include: